Nuitka/Nuitka/Developer_Manual.rst

 - So far:

-   Before milestone 1, we uses "0.1.x" version numbers.
+  Before milestone 1, we used "0.1.x" version numbers.
 After reaching it, we used "0.2.x" version numbers.

 - Now:

   We currently use "0.3.x" version numbers as we still strive for milestone 2 and 3 to be really completed.

 - Future:

   When we start to have sufficient amount of type inference in a stable release, that will be "0.4.x" version numbers.
 With "ctypes" bindings in a sufficient state it will be "0.5.x".

 - Final:

   We will then round it up and call it "Nuitka 1.0" when this works as expected for a bunch of people.
 The plan is to reach this goal during 2012.
 This is based on lots of assumptions that may not hold up though.

 Of course, this may be subject to change.